vasu2809/atc-sap-automation/stacks/HANA-Cockpit/README.md

 # Usage

-1. Terraform code for deploying the infrastructure required for installing and configuring SAP HANA scaleup nodes is stored under `tf/`.
+1. Terraform code for deploying the infrastructure required for installing and configuring SAP HANA Cockpit is stored under `tf/`.

-2. Ansible roles for configuring HANA scaleup on the GCE instances is stored in the repository under `ansible/roles`.
+2. Ansible roles for configuring HANA Cockpit on the GCE instances is stored in the repository under `ansible/roles`.

-3. Ansible playbook to deploy the HANA scale-up stack is `playbook.yml`.
+3. Ansible playbook to deploy the HANA cockpit is `playbook.yml`.

 # Variables

-* All the ansible SAP HANA scaleup configuration default values are defined in the higher level ansible role under `ansible/roles/sap-hana-scaleup/defaults/main.yml`.
+* All the ansible SAP HANA scaleup configuration default values are defined in the higher level ansible role under `ansible/roles/sap-hana-cockpit/defaults/main.yml`.

 * All the variables required for deploying stack are defined in the `vars/deploy-vars.yml` file.